Distant source tsunamis are created more than three hours' travel time from the Canterbury coast.

 Other regional tsunami sources include the Kermadec and Tonga trenches to the northeast of the North Island, and the Puysegur Trench to the south of Fiordland.
 These sources are further away and any tsunami generated by earthquakes in these areas would not be directed straight at Canterbury.
 A tsunami from these sources is unlikely to be damaging along the Canterbury coastline, although it may cause damage along coastlines closer to the source.

 Local source tsunamis are created less than one hour away from the coast.
-In Canterbury the only known potential local sources big enough to generate a damaging tsunami are off the Kaikoura coast (shown as bold black lines on the map to the right).
-These include active faults on the sea floor, and a possible undersea landslide into the Kaikoura Canyon.
+In Canterbury the only known potential local sources big enough to generate a damaging tsunami are off the Kaikoura coast.
+These include active earthquake faults on the sea floor (shown as bold black lines on the map to the right), and a possible undersea landslide into the Kaikoura Canyon.
 A tsunami from one of these sources would reach the Kaikoura coastline within minutes and could be very damaging.
 It would be a very localised event though - the waves would reduce quickly and would be unlikely to cause much damage beyond Kaikoura district.

-There is no written record of a local-source tsunami having affected the Kaikoura coast, although there are Maori myths of taniwha coming out of the sea and grabbing people off the beach.
-Two local-source tsunami scenarios have been modelled for the Kaikoura coast, however these remain credible, but not proven, possibilities.
+There is no written record of a local source tsunami having affected the Kaikoura coast, although there are Maori myths of taniwha coming out of the sea and grabbing people off the beach.
+Two local source tsunami scenarios were modelled for the Kaikoura coast in 2004, however these remain credible, but not proven, possibilities.
+More research into the local source tsunami hazard in Kaikoura is currently underway - there is more information on our Tsunami information for Kaikoura page.

 There are no local tsunami warning systems in New Zealand.
 This is because the time between the tsunami being generated and it hitting the shore is too short to be able to give a warning.
-Remember, it takes at least 10 minutes for GeoNet to accurately locate an earthquake, let alone whether it has created a tsunami or not.
+Remember, it takes several minutes for GeoNet to locate an earthquake, let alone determine whether it has created a tsunami or not.
 A tsunami may have arrived at the coast near the earthquake in that time.

 There will not be time to give an official warning or to sound any warning sirens for a local source tsunami.
 Do not wait for an official warning, or for any sirens to sound, to evacuate.

-The sirens planned for the Christchurch coastline, and those already in place along other parts of the Canterbury coast are NOT intended to warn you about a local source tsunami.
+The sirens installed along the Christchurch coastline, and other parts of the Canterbury coast, are NOT intended to warn you about a local source tsunami.
 They are for distant source and perhaps regional source (if it is generated far enough away) tsunami warnings only.
-A strong earthquake will be your only warning.
+A strong earthquake will be your only warning of a local source tsunami.

 There are many things you can do to lessen the impact of a tsunami on you and your family.